Skip to Content

 Method

-1. Cook the bacon in a medium-sized pot set over medium heat until it begins to crisp, about 6-8 minutes.
-Remove the bacon with a slotted spoon as set aside.
-Remove bacon fat from the pot and reserve for a rainy day (or for our Mexican-style pinto beans!).
+1. Cook the bacon in a medium pot over medium heat, stirring often, until it begins to crisp, 6 to 8 minutes.
+Using a slotted spoon, remove the bacon and set aside.
+Remove all but 1 tablespoon of the bacon fat from the pot.

 Nutrition Info